What is glycolic acid 6%-12% Glyco-A® cream?

-Glycolic acid 6% / 12% Glyco-A® cream is a hydrophilic moisturizer and soft and gentle peeling emollient containing glycolic acid 12% or 6%.
+Glycolic acid 6% / 12% Glyco-A® cream is a hydrophilic moisturizer with a soft and gentle peeling emollient containing 12% or 6% glycolic acid.
 Glycolic acid affects different layers of the skin.
 On the outer layer of the skin, the epidermis, it appears that the glycolic acid will cause an ungluing of the cells which have stuck together in an unhealthy way.
-On the deeper layer of the skin, the epidermis, there are microscopically demonstrated effects showing an increase in the deposition of collagen and other proteins which lead to better supported and healthier skin.
+On the deeper layer of the skin, the epidermis, there are microscopically demonstrated effects showing an increase in collagen deposition and other proteins, leading to better supported and healthier skin.

-If you’re looking to ramp up your skin care regimen, consider adding Glyco-A glycolic acid cream to the mix.
-Glyco-A cream contains a medical grade highly concentrated glycolic acid chemical, it’s concentration is a lot higher than basic cleansers or washes have and for sure this acid can do much to improve the look, feel and health of your skin.
+If you’re looking to ramp up your skincare regimen, consider adding Glyco-A glycolic acid cream to the mix.
+Glyco-A cream contains a medical-grade highly concentrated glycolic acid chemical, it’s concentration is a lot higher than basic cleansers or washes have and for sure this acid can do much to improve the look, feel, and health of your skin.
 Glycolic acid is an organic ingredient derived from sugar cane, though it is now often made artificially/synthetically.
 It falls into a set of molecules known as AHA Acids or Alpha Hydroxy Acids.
-There are five AHA’s, which may be described as glycolic acid (sugar cane), lactic acid (milk), citric acid (oranges and lemons), malic acid (apples and pears) and tartaric acids (grapes).
-Glycolic acid is the most common alpha hydroxy acid, and it has a reputation of being one of the safest forms of alpha hydroxy acids.
-Okdermo skin care store offers two concentrations of powerful and pure natural moisturizer and peels cream Glyco-A – six percent and twelve percent.
+There are five AHA’s, which may be described as glycolic acid (sugar cane), lactic acid (milk), citric acid (oranges and lemons), malic acid (apples and pears), and tartaric acids (grapes).
+Glycolic acid is the most common alpha hydroxy acid, and it has a reputation for being one of the safest forms of alpha-hydroxy acids.
+Okdermo skincare store offers two concentrations of powerful and purely natural moisturizer and peels cream Glyco-A – six percent and twelve percent.

-Basically, why to choose glycolic acid?
-Glycolic acid cream is an ideal skin care product for all and every skin types.
+Basically, why choose glycolic acid?
+Glycolic acid cream is an ideal skincare product for all and every skin type.
 For those with dry skin, it helps to replenish, moisturize and balance the skin, sloughing off the upper dermis / top layer of face skin so the newer, suppler skin beneath can be revealed faster.
-For those with oily or acne-prone skin, concentrated 6% or 12% glycolic acid skin care cream can help to balance and soothe the skin, ultimately evening it out enough so the skin oils dissipate and the skin became more balanced and matte consistently.
+For those with oily or acne-prone skin, concentrated 6% or 12% glycolic acid skincare cream can help to balance and soothe the skin, ultimately evening it out enough so the skin oils dissipate and the skin became more balanced and matte consistently.

 Glycolic acid 6%-12% Glyco-A® cream features